 Order On-Line "How To Make Amateur Rockets" Bookset

-and expiration date on your order.
+clearly your name and shipping address.
 Mail your order to: CP Technologies; 3745A Studer; Casper, WY 82604.

 We can send the bookset to international addresses.
 The bookset requires shipping charges when

 set outside the United States.
 These charges will show up during on-line checkout process.
 Please make sure your

 country permits this type of material to be imported

 Buy The Book, Video & Software Set And Attend A 4 Day, Personal "Hands-On" Class